 Base salaries are used to recognize the experience, skills, knowledge and responsibilities required of our named executive officers.
-Base salaries for our named executive officer typically are established through arm's length negotiation at the time the named executive officer is hired, taking into account the position for which the named executive officer is being considered and the named executive officer's qualifications, prior experience and prior salary.
+Base salaries for our named executive officers typically are established through arm's length negotiation at the time the named executive officer is hired, taking into account the position for which the named executive officer is being considered and the named executive officer's qualifications, prior experience and prior salary.
 None of our named executive officers is currently party to an employment agreement that provides for automatic or scheduled increases in base salary.
-However, on an annual basis, our compensation committee reviews and evaluates, with input from our chief executive officer, the need for adjustment of the base salaries of our named executive officers based on changes and expected changes in the scope of a named executive officer's responsibilities, including promotions, the individual contributions made by and performance of the named executive officer during the prior year, the named executive officer's performance over a period of years, overall labor market conditions, the relative ease or difficulty of replacing the executive with a well-qualified person, our overall growth and development as a company and general salary trends in our industry and among our peer group and where the named executive officer's salary falls in the salary range presented by that data.
-In making decisions regarding salary increases, we may also draw upon the experience of members of our board of directors with other companies.
-No formulaic base salary increases are provided to our named executive officers.
+However, on an annual basis, our compensation committee reviews and evaluates, with input from our chief executive officer, the need for adjustment of the base salaries of our named executive officers based on changes and expected changes in the scope of a named executive officer's responsibilities, including promotions, the individual contributions made by and performance of the named executive officer during the prior year, the named executive officer's salary tends in our industry and among our peer group and where the named executive officer's salary falls in the salary range presented by that data.
+In making decisions regarding salary increases, we may also draw upon the experience of members of our base salary increases are provided to our named executive officers.

-Based on a review of market data provided by Radford, the current compensation levels of our named executive officers and company performance and individual contributions, in December 2014, our compensation committee recommended to the board of directors for approval, and the board approved, salary increases for each of our named executive officers for 2015.
-The 2015 base salaries of each of our named executive officers were:
+Based on a review of market data provided by Radford, the current compensation levels of our named executive officers and company performance and individual contributions, in February 2016, our compensation committee approved salary increases for Mr. Goddard and Drs.
+Biller and Bowden for 2016.
+With respect to our chief executive officer, the compensation committee reviewed his performance and presented to the board its recommendation for his 2016 salary, which recommendation was then considered and approved by the board.
+The 2016 base salaries of each of our named executive officers were:

-2014 2015 % Increase

-Base Salary Base Salary over 2014

-Dr. Schenkein \$ 500,000 \$ 517,500 3.5%

-Mr. Higgons(1) \$ 375,000 \$ 388,100 3.5%

-Dr. Biller \$ 387,300 \$ 400,900 3.5%

-Dr. Bowden \$ 395,000 \$ 403,800(2) 2.2%(2)

-Mr. Goddard \$ 309,000 \$ 318,300 3.0%
+2015 Base Salary 2016 Base Salary % Increase over 2015 David P. Schenkein, M.D. \$ 517,500 \$ 568,000 9.8%(1) Andrew Hirsch(2) \$ - \$ 440,000 Steve Hoerter(3) \$ - \$ 415,000 Scott Biller, Ph.D. \$ 400,900 \$ 416,890 4.0% Christopher Bowden, M.D. \$ 403,800 \$ 436,091 8.0%(1) Glenn Goddard(4) \$ 318,300 \$ 327,818 3.0%